GingerNinja23/ipop-documentation/Building-the-code-for-Linux.md

-Tested on Ubuntu 12.04, Debian Wheezy, and CentOS 6.5.
+Tested on Ubuntu 12.04, Debian 7, and CentOS 6.5.

 These instructions are derived from these links: